-An ERA Report will be submitted by January 1, only if the Authority enters Level 1 or Level 2 status at any point during the previous reporting period.
+An ERA Report is submitted by January 1, only if SAN enters Level 1 or Level 2 status at any point during the previous reporting period.
 ERAs are conducted in response to an annual or instantaneous maximum NAL exceedance, as defined in Section XII of the Industrial Permit.
-ERA analyses, plans, and reports will be completed by a certified QISP and submitted in SMARTS.
-The ERA documents required for each level will include the following:
+ERA analyses, plans, and reports are completed by a certified QISP and submitted in SMARTS.
+The ERA documents required for each level include the following: